Oberst Server

 1. Melden Sie sich bei CPanel an.

-2. Öffnen Sie die Tools page.
+2. Öffnen Sie die Werkzeuge Seite.

 3. Im Datenbanken Abschnitt, klicken Manage My Databases.